 - expands the compliance and enforcement powers of the Queensland Building and Construction Commission (QBCC), and the responsible minister.

 Now everyone in the building supply chain including designers, manufacturers, importers and suppliers of building products has a responsibility to ensure these products are compliant and suitable for their intended purpose.
 This includes doing all that it is possible to ensure the product is safe to use and capable of performing to the standard expected when used on a building.
 Relevant product information must also be passed down the chain.

 The new laws enhance the powers of the Queensland Building and Construction Commission so that it can take disciplinary action against anyone in the supply chain for offences relating to NCBPs.

 Code of Practice

-To assist industry in meeting their obligations under the amended Queensland Building and Construction Commission Act 1991, a NCBP Code of Practice (PDF, 135.55 KB) was prepared.
+To further explain the requirements assist industry in meeting their obligations under the amended Queensland Building and Construction Commission Act 1991, a NCBP Code of Practice (PDF, 135.55 KB) has also been prepared.